Last Updated on September 20, 2023 by Matt Musico

 Mark McGwire set and held onto MLB’s single-season rookie home run record for a while after slugging 49 for the Athletics in 1987.
 His time atop that leaderboard ended in 2017 thanks to Aaron Judge.
 Along with setting this record and leading the American League in home runs, Judge easily won AL Rookie of the Year honors and nearly took home MVP honors as well.

-Judge enjoyed hitting at Yankee Stadium, where 33 of his homers took place, and he also slugged 30 prior to adding his name to a long list of home run derby winners.
+Judge enjoyed hitting at Yankee Stadium, where 33 of his homers took place.
+He also slugged 30 prior to adding his name to a long list of home run derby winners.
 He posted 10-homer efforts in both April and June, but it was his finish that was most impressive.
-The young outfielder struggled to a .680 OPS with just three homers in August but completely flipped the switch in September by posting his highest OPS (1.352) and home run numbers (15) for any month of the season.
+The young outfielder struggled to a .680 OPS with just three homers in August but completely flipped the switch in September.
+He posted his highest OPS (1.352) and home run numbers (15) for any month of the season.

 Lou Gehrig: 49 Home Runs in 1934

 Lou Gehrig had to hit in the shadow of Babe Ruth during the majority of his MLB career, but he made his mark in various ways.
-Just one look at his Baseball-Reference page and you’ll see how good he was because plenty of his stats are bolded.
 The 1934 season was just one of three times when the Iron Horse led the league in home runs, but he made it count by winning a Triple Crown.
 In addition to those 49 dingers, he also was atop the league leaderboards with a .363 batting average and 166 RBI.

 He was limited to 11 games in April, so once the calendar flipped to May, he actually had just one homer and eight RBI to his name, which is pretty crazy to think about.
 Between May and September, he never posted a slugging percentage lower than .667 and finished better than .700 four times.